PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

-This equation implies for any policy :math:`\pi'`, if it has a nonnegative expected advantage at every state :math:`s`, i.e., :math:`\sum_a \pi'(a \mid s) A^R_{\pi}(s, a) \geq 0`, is guaranteed to increase the policy performance :math:`J`, or leave it constant in the case that the expected advantage is zero everywhere.
+This equation implies for any policy :math:`\pi'`, if it has a nonnegative expected advantage at every state :math:`s`, i.e., :math:`\sum_a \pi'(a \mid s) A^R_{\pi}(s, a) \geq 0`, is guaranteed to increase the policy performance :math:`J^R`, or leave it constant in the case that the expected advantage is zero everywhere.
 However, in the approximate setting, it will typically be unavoidable,